FactorySimPy/FactorySimPy/docs/basic_components.md

 After generating an item and choosing an output edge, the source behaves as follows:

 1. If `blocking` is `True`, it waits with the processed item in a "BLOCKED_STATE" for the out edge to be available and pushes the item when output edge becomes available or has space.
-2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
+2. If `blocking` is `False`, it checks if there is space in the output edge to accomodate the item.
 If the edge is full or unavailable, the item is discarded and the count of discarded item is recorded.